lalbornoz/PuTTie/PuTTie/README.md

-7. It ~~stabilises your Estradiol and Progesterone levels~~ ~~kindly tells your hypothalamus to be nice~~ gives your Estrogen Receptors a hug so they won't feel underappreciated when they're like doing a lot of hard work and being really adaptive to considerably dynamic hormonal circumstances and stuff and totally prevents PMS!
+7. It ~~stabilises your Estradiol and Progesterone levels~~ ~~kindly tells your hypothalamus to be nice~~ gives your Estrogen Receptors a hug so they won't feel underappreciated when they're like doing a lot of hard work and adapting to and/or driving (if you don't actually have the whole reproductive bits and stuff) highly dynamic hormonal circumstances and totally prevents PMS!

 ## Screenshot
 ![Screenshot](https://github.com/lalbornoz/PuTTie/raw/master/PuTTie/PuTTie.png "Screenshot")